Sharukg/MLOOPS/README.md

-# Full-Stack Application: Django Backend & React Frontend 🌟
+# 🪟 Glass Identification Prediction System

 ### 📌 **Overview**
-This project is a full-stack web application that combines:
+This project is a **machine learning-based web application** designed to classify glass types based on their chemical compositions.
+It consists of:
-- A **Django backend** for API and business logic.
+- A **Django backend** that processes data, trains the machine learning model, and serves predictions.
-- A **React frontend** for an interactive and responsive user interface.
+- A **React frontend** providing an intuitive user interface for uploading glass data and viewing predictions.
-- **Dockerized deployment** for a consistent and scalable setup.
+- **Dockerized environment** for easy deployment and scalability.

 ---